Nouryas-Tech/Nouryas-Advanced-Line-Follower-Array/README.md

 This library for the Advanced Line Follower Array allows the following functions:

 * Follow Black or White Line.
-* gives you two stratigies for sensing , digital or analog.
+* gives you two strategies for sensing , digital or analog.
-* Controling the wheels speed from 0% to 100%.
+* Controlling the wheels speed from 0% to 100%.

 Repository Contents
 -------------------